tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 new epoch to be received prior to the completion of a handshake.
 For instance, the server may send its Finished message and then start transmitting data.
-Implementations MAY either buffer or discard such packets, though when DTLS is used over reliable transports (e.g., SCTP {{?RFC4960}}), they SHOULD be buffered and processed once the handshake completes.
-Note that TLS's restrictions on when packets may be sent still apply, and the receiver treats the packets as if they were sent in the right order.
+Implementations MAY either buffer or discard such records, though when DTLS is used over reliable transports (e.g., SCTP {{?RFC4960}}), they SHOULD be buffered and processed once the handshake completes.
+Note that TLS's restrictions on when records may be sent still apply, and the receiver treats the records as if they were sent in the right order.

 Implementations MUST send retransmissions of lost messages using the same epoch and keying material as the original transmission.